-I flick through the Courier Mail, a terrorist arrested in Sydney, another mindless shooting in Melbourne, is it really Christmas Eve 2015 I wonder?
-I’m not sure judging by the headlines so I check the date on front of the paper, wishing the toothache that’s troubled me since arriving at Brisbane airport several days ago would just bugger off.
-But, the toothache is not going anywhere despite the antibiotics I swallowed an hour ago.
+I flick through the Courier Mail…a terrorist arrested in Sydney, another mindless shooting in Melbourne.
+Is it really Christmas Eve 2015 I wonder?
+I’m not sure judging by the headlines so I check the date on front of the newspaper, wishing the toothache that’s troubled me since arriving at Brisbane airport days ago would bugger off.
+However, the toothache is not going anywhere despite the antibiotics I swallowed an hour earlier.

 Back to my thoughts…

-I bet everyone in this restaurant has their own idea of what makes ‘A Perfect Christmas’ I casually think to myself!
-Christmas – A time spent with loved ones, family, friends or whomever.
-I think a little bit more, stirring an extra sugar into my coffee as I run my tongue over my sore tooth.
-I’m not sure I ever really thought about Christmas in a perfect way before or any event for that matter, I mean what is perfect?
-I’ve always been attracted to things less than perfect I recall.
-I remember birthday parties I’ve had only because of what’s gone wrong during the night, dinners that I have totally burnt and ruined beyond salvation, and of course blind dates that I’ve had that have gone horribly pear-shaped.
+I bet everyone in this restaurant has their own idea of what makes a perfect Christmas, I casually think to myself.
+Christmas…a time spent with family, friends or loved ones.
+I think a little harder, stirring an extra sugar into my coffee as I run my tongue over my aching tooth.
+I’m not sure I ever really thought about Christmas in a perfect way before today, I mean what’s perfect?
+I’ve always been attracted to things less than perfect.
+I remember birthday parties I’ve had only because of what’s gone wrong, dinners that I have ruined beyond salvation, and of course blind dates that I’ve had that have turned horribly pear-shaped.

-In fact, thinking way too much once again, it’s these imperfect events and days have ruled my life, invaded my memories and (I swear I believe this) have made me a much better person, stronger man.
-I mean you can’t enjoy a perfect Christmas without first experiencing several imperfect ones, right?
+Thinking once again, it’s these imperfect events and days that have ruled my life, invaded my memories (I swear I believe this) and have made me a stronger man.
+You can’t enjoy a perfect Christmas without first experiencing one or two imperfect ones, right?

-Yes, it’s the imperfect days and events that rule us, teach us valuable life lessons, help us grow and that we talk endlessly about years later, and will continue to do so until the end of time probably, or the end of the last Christmas drink.
-Whatever comes first!
+It’s the imperfect things that teach us valuable life lessons, help us grow and that we talk about years later… and will continue to do so until the end of time or whenever our last Christmas drink is served.
+R.I.P.

-I shuffle in my chair, someone with bleached blonde hair orders a hot chocolate and I shift back to thoughts of ‘imperfection’ and Christmas.
+I shuffle in my chair, someone with bleached blonde hair orders a hot chocolate to go at the counter and my mind shifts to more thoughts of imperfection.